Jeanette Kwakye: Broadcasting career

+In addition to being the BBC's trackside reporter for athletics events, at the delayed Tokyo 2020 Games, Kwakye presented a highlights show each evening with Nihal Arthanayake.
+For the Beijing 2022 Winter Olympics, Kwakye presented coverage of the games each morning for the BBC.
+She presented morning coverage of the 2024 Summer Olympic Games in Paris alongside JJ Chalmers.

 Kwakye previously presented a weekly hour long show at 1:00pm each Saturday on BBC Radio London entitled The Women's Sport Show.

 In December 2020, Kwakye was announced as Channel 5's lead presenter for their boxing coverage.

+On 31 October 2023, Martin Lewis welcomed Kwakye to ITV's The Martin Lewis Money Show as the series co-presenter.

 Kwakye is a keen writer and has been published by The Guardian, the Daily Mirror and BT Sport.
 Kwakye also works for the Youth Sport Trust as an Athlete Mentor on the Sky Sports Changing Lives program.
 She was also a reporter for the Sky Sports children's TV Show Game Changers from 2013 until 2019.

 Kwakye was appointed Member of the Order of the British Empire (MBE) in the 2021 Birthday Honours for services to sport and sports broadcasting.